thumperfuzzy/JS-Tic-Tac-Toe/README.md

 To run the program, clone the repository and run the html file in any browser that supports the canvas element, which is most modern browsers.

 You can also just download all of the files and run the html file, or it is now on thumperfuzzy.github.io

-	To Do:

-	add this to my github website (thumperfuzzy.github.io) make the website more visually interresting
-	other assorted things that will pop up fix various future bugs